 Responsible list owners make an effort to avoid situations where competitors may rent and mail comparable data sets at the same time.
 They may even restrict how many times a segment of their names are rented in a given month, or even take their lists off-the-market in favor of house file mailings at certain times of the year.
 Seasonality rules!

 Compiled lists are resold thousands of times, without regard to clearance or mail date protection.
-In comparison, transactional lists work better than their compiled cousins because they are mailed less frequently, and don’t need to be modeled.
+In comparison, transactional lists work better than their compiled cousins because they are mailed less frequently, and don’t need to be modelled.

 E-mail is a different story, when it comes to churn.
 Reputable publishers who host and deploy their lists keep a close eye on blast dates to avoid churn, thereby generating less unsubscribes, which increases delivery rates and the long-term value of their rental lists.